 This Double Mango Panna Cotta Recipe makes the most delicious and light Summer Dessert.
-Super creamy and packed with flavour, this Panna Cotta with Mango is a great make-ahead dessert for parties, barbecues and summer gatherings!
+Super creamy and packed with flavour, this Panna Cotta is a great make-ahead dessert for parties, barbecues and summer gatherings!

 If you are looking for a light and fresh summer dessert, you MUST try this recipe for Mango Panna Cotta.
 It is a super easy dessert that can be prepared in advance and kept in the fridge until ready to be served.

 The sweet Mango fruit is combined with fresh Lime Zest and a little bit of Vanilla for a truly flavourful dessert.
 Finish it with some freshly sliced Mango, a sprinkle of Mint and some desiccated Coconut for a beautiful yet easy party dessert!